-Candida and IBS often go undiagnosed by doctors in conventional medicine and if you do get a diagnosis then most likely you’ll be given medication to take.
+Candida overgrowth can often go undiagnosed by doctors in conventional medicine and if you do get a diagnosis then most likely you’ll be given medication to take.

 Medication is not the answer!
 In fact, taking medication will disrupt the natural balance of your gut flora even further.
-Unfortunately, with these conditions there is no quick fix.
+Unfortunately, with this condition, there is no quick fix.
 Taking a drug from the doctors might help initially with symptoms, but in a few weeks time you’ll be back at the doctors because of a new problem that emerges.

 IBS is a symptom of Candida

 The way in which these conditions have evolved is down to poor diet and antibiotics.
 People who have Candida will always have IBS symptoms, so could those with IBS have a yeast problem also?
 Candida symptoms can often hide within people; the symptoms are usually put down to something else and often dismissed.
 These conditions could potentially lead to long-term health disease unless they are managed.
 If you change your diet and your lifestyle early enough, then you can relieve your symptoms and in some cases completely reverse them.

 Candida is the most common human opportunistic fungus on the planet!

 Did you know that Candida (albicans) are the most common human opportunitistic fungus on the planet?
 Candida can spread very quickly in the right conditions and can eventually cause long-term health conditions.
 The topic of the mycobiome (the fungi network that resides with the microbiome) is lacking in serious research, but the natural balance of the biome is where these problems extend from.